-Don’t be put off by this, however, as most local authorities would prefer to see the continued use of such influential buildings in their area rather than have them fall into disrepair.
+Don’t be put off by this.
+Most local authorities would prefer to see the continued use of such influential buildings in their area rather than have them fall into disrepair.

-If the barn is a listed building, you will need to be more sensitive in your scheme, but you can still capture many of the design ideas mentioned in this article.
+If the barn is a listed building, you will need to be more sensitive in your scheme.
+However, you can still capture many of the design ideas mentioned in this article.
 For instance, you may have to retain the original trusses, meaning you’ll need to consult your conservation officer before adapting these elements to allow access to upper storey rooms.

 Always get the planners on board at the outset and highlight how your design complements the barn and ensures its longevity.